MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/system-requirements.md

     - Windows 8.1 Update 1 Professional, Enterprise, and Embedded editions.
     - Windows 10 Pro, Enterprise, and Enterprise LTSB editions.
+    - Windows Server 2012 R2 and Windows Server 2016.
-    - We don't recommend that you use Retail hardware station and other Retail components on Windows 10 Pro, because Windows 10 Pro doesn't allow for advanced management of updates to the operating system.
+    - It is not recommended to use Retail hardware station and other Retail components on Windows 10 Pro unless within a domain as Windows 10 Pro doesn't allow for advanced management of updates to the operating system.

 ### Minimum system requirements